cpjobling/eglm03-textbook/_build/07/2/tf4ss.md

   1
 \end{array}\right]\left[U\right].\end{eqnarray}$$

-## Laplace Transform from State-Space Models
+## Transfer function from State-Space Models

+The transform equations may be solved as follows (the Laplace transform operator $s$ is omitted for brevity).

 Substituting $\mathbf{X}$ from (1) into (2) gives